-Different types of leukemia are formed from different types of cells.
-To understand the different types of leukemia, it helps to know some basic facts about the blood and lymph systems.
+Different types of leukemia start in different types of blood cells.
+It helps to understand some basics about blood cells.

-Bone marrow is the soft inner part of some bones such as the skull, shoulder blades, ribs, pelvis, and backbones.
-Bone marrow is made up of a small number of blood stem cells, more mature blood-forming cells, fat cells, and supporting tissues that help cells grow.
+Bone marrow is the soft inner part of some bones, like the skull, shoulder blades, ribs, pelvis, and backbones.
+Bone marrow is made up of:

-Inside the bone marrow, blood stem cells develop into new blood cells.
+Inside the bone marrow, blood stem cells divide and mature to make new blood cells.
 During this process, the cells become either lymphocytes (a kind of white blood cell) or other blood-forming cells.
-These blood-forming cells can develop red blood cells, white blood cells (other than lymphocytes), or platelets.
+These other blood-forming cells mature into red blood cells, white blood cells (other than lymphocytes), or platelets.

 Red blood cells carry oxygen from the lungs to all other tissues in the body, and take carbon dioxide back to the lungs to be removed.
-Having too few red blood cells in the body (anemia) can make you feel tired, weak, and short of breath because your body tissues are not getting enough oxygen.
+Having too few red blood cells (anemia) can make you feel tired, weak, and short of breath because your body tissues aren't getting enough oxygen.

 White blood cells help the body fight infections.
 Having too few white blood cells (neutropenia) lowers your immune system and can make you more likely to get an infection.

 Lymphocytes are mature, infection-fighting cells that develop from lymphoblasts, a type of blood stem cell in the bone marrow.
 Lymphocytes are the main cells that make up lymphoid tissue, a major part of the immune system.
-Lymphoid tissue is found in lymph nodes, the thymus gland, the spleen, the tonsils and adenoids, and is scattered throughout the digestive and respiratory systems and the bone marrow.
-There are 2 main types of lymphocytes:
+Lymphoid tissue is found in lymph nodes, the thymus gland, the spleen, the tonsils, and adenoids.
+It's also scattered throughout the digestive and respiratory systems and the bone marrow.
+The 2 main types of lymphocytes are:

 Granulocytes are mature, infection-fighting cells that develop from myeloblasts, a type of blood forming cell in the bone marrow.
-Granulocytes have granules that show up as spots under the microscope.
+Granulocytes have granules in them that look like spots under the microscope.
 These granules contain enzymes and other substances that can destroy germs, such as bacteria.
 The 3 types of granulocytes -- neutrophils, basophils, and eosinophils -- are distinguished under the microscope by the size and color of their granules.

 Monocytes develop from blood-forming monoblasts in the bone marrow and are related to granulocytes.
 After circulating in the bloodstream for about a day, monocytes enter body tissues to become macrophages, which can destroy some germs by surrounding and digesting them.
 Macrophages also help lymphocytes recognize germs and start making antibodies to fight them.